indvd00m/java-ascii-plotter/README.md

 ## License & Author

-Add-on is distributed under Apache License 2.0.
+Poject is distributed under Apache License 2.0.
 For license terms, see LICENSE.txt.

 ascii-plotter is written by David E. Veliev.